scivision/PyLivestream/README.rst

 Python scripted livestreaming using FFmpeg
 ==========================================

-Streams to one or **multiple** streaming sites simultaneously.
+Streams to one or **multiple** streaming sites simultaneously, using pure object-oriented Python (no extra packages) and FFmpeg.
+Tested with `flake8`, `mypy` type checking and `pytest`.
 FFmpeg is used from Python ``subprocess`` to stream to Facebook Live, YouTube Live, Periscope, Twitch, Mixer, Ustream, Vimeo and more for streaming broadcasts.

-The Python scripts compute good streaming parameters, and emit the command used so you can just copy and paste in the future if you wish.
+* Python scripts compute good streaming parameters, and emit the command used so you can just copy and paste in the future if you wish.
-Works on any OS (Mac, Linux, Windows) and computing platform, including PC, Mac, and Raspberry Pi.
+* Works on any OS (Mac, Linux, Windows) and computing platform, including PC, Mac, and Raspberry Pi.
-Uses an ``.ini`` file to adjust all parameters.
+* Uses an ``.ini`` file to adjust all parameters.

 .. image:: doc/logo.png
    :alt: PyLivestream diagram showing screen capture or webcam simultaneously livestreaming to multiple services.